Summer Anthropology Field School in Quintana Roo!

 For information about additional scholarships please visit our External Scholarships web page.

 On the UQROO Summer Anthropology program students will spend the first weeks in Chetumal taking an intensive Mayan language course and a Methods course.
 The Mayan course will meet 5 days a week for 5 hours per day and the Methods course will meet 5 days a week for 3 hours per day.
 On the weekend students will have a program related excursion or free time.
-During the 3rd and 4th weeks students will begin their Methods course in Chetumal with classes M-F for 3 hours per day and a program related excursion or free time on the weekend.
-For the 5th and 6th weeks students will be engaging in fieldwork in the Mayan community of Xiatil.
-During this period students will also participate in a 3 day tour of Coba, Chichen-Itza, and Valladolid.
+For the 3rd and 4th weeks students will be engaging in fieldwork in a local Mayan community.
+During this period students will also participate in a weekend tour of the Maya Costa region.

 Methods: 3 credits (ANT 3940 Ethnographic Field School)